What Is a Pilonidal Cyst?

 Why Is Epsom Salt Bath So Successful with Aiding In The Healing Process of Pilonidal Cyst?

 Epsom salt helps in drawing out the excess liquid that may have been stored in the subcutaneous layer of the skin, similar to boils and cysts.
 It also helps in reducing irritation or inflammation that usually occurs from pilonidal cysts.
-This warm salt bath will not only relax you after a having to deal with this uncomfortableness all day long but also help to heal the pilonidal cyst.
+This warm salt bath will not only relax you after having to deal with this uncomfortableness all day long but also help to heal the pilonidal cyst.